 BP Oil: when everyone knows your name, but nobody likes you.

-A lot of very busy, important sites have linked to me in the past for some reason, but I was amused, and, yes, a little concerned, when I was linked on Google’s finance page for BP Oil for my recent cartoon on them.
+A lot of very busy, important sites have linked to me in the past for some reason, but I was amused when I was linked on Google’s finance page for BP Oil for my recent cartoon on BP.
 I loved the high volume traffic from this, but there’s a reason editorial cartoons are on the OPINION page, and not in the Business section!
-I mean, I was literally one of the first 2 or 3 cartoonists to have a cartoon out on the oil spill, since I work on the weekend and since I can’t resist any green issues.
+I was one of the first 2 or 3 cartoonists to have a cartoon out on the oil spill, since I seem to be one of the only ones interested in animal rights and environmental issues.
 So I was furious at British Petroleum.
-But still, I am a capitalist, and it makes me sad that something I might do would end up on their finance page, when they are trying to make money…
+But still, I am a capitalist, and it seems odd that a cartoon would end up on their finance page, when they are in business, as sleazy as it is this time…

 steve breen carbon footprints cartoon from gocomics